wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 1.3.9 =
+* New shortcode: [affiliates_id] prints the current affiliate's ID when that affiliate is logged in.

 = 1.3.8 =
 * fixed affiliate registration bug